 The membership year begins July 1 and ends June 30.
 The per-member rate is $30 with renewal invoices mailed mid-April of each year.
 A second invoice is mailed mid-August.

-For new members (or if you misplaced your invoice), download the pdf of the membership form and mail the form and your check to:
+To join NHLTA, download the pdf of the MEMBERSHIP FORM and mail the form and your check (payable to NHLTA) to:

 NH Library Trustees Assoc.